 The time has come for those novels you’ve been avoiding because of their size.
 With long weeks ahead and time on your hands, this is your chance to read those hefty volumes.

 What shall I say?
-There’s a reason Hilary Mantel won the Booker Prize for both these novels about court life during the reign of Henry VIII.
+There’s a reason Hilary Mantel won the Booker Prize for two of her novels about court life during the reign of Henry VIII.
+We’ll know whether she’ll be given the third shortly.
 Mantel brings us drama, romance, war on religion and court politics.
 Mantel also gives us an insight into a man whose name everybody knew but who through her has been made a man of flesh and blood, Oliver Cromwell.
 Mantel makes it very clear that a king in want of a heir is prepared to take desperate measures.
 For those few who have no clue as to what will happen to wifes one, two and three Both Wolf Hall and Bring Up The Bodies will have you on the edge of your seat.

 Having worked hard, experiencing stress etc. etc. the best way to start your time off, is a feel good novel.
 Nothing to worry about, just to dream along with the heroine who faces all kinds of troubles.
 I give you three of my all time favourites.